 Danny is right about now being choked in Room 237 (or that's what the flow of the movie indicates) but instead we hear Jack.

 Before we continue, in Eyes Wide Shut the "how" of the disappearance of the mask and it later being found on the bed I think is expressed visually in the film, which I discuss in a post on The Film's Internal Logic for the Discovery of the Mask on the Pillow.
 When Bill puts the mask in the credenza in the office, Kubrick crossfades to the bed and we can see that Bill is also, via the crossfade, placing the mask on his pillow.
 There's a little more involved but that's the crux of it.
 I think we have much the same happening with Jack and Danny.
-The Shining has its own internal logic cinematically that explains the claw marks on Danny's neck, an explanation which doesn't fit any realistic logic.
-I don't believe Danny was abused by Jack at the Overlook.
+The Shining has its own internal logic cinematically that explains the claw marks on Danny's neck, but that explanation doesn't fit any realistic logic.
+I don't believe Danny was choked by Wendy at The Overlook.
+I don't believe Danny was choked by Jack at The Overlook.
 I don't think Jack made the marks.
 We see in the bedroom scene the red trapezoid shape in the window beside Jack holding Danny with his hand on his neck, and then here we see in the boiler room, while Danny is in Room 237, the Ch-O-King poster with its red trapezoid, during which Jack is having his nightmare and after which Danny will wander in with the strangulation marks on his neck.
 There was no choking incident as viewers would look for in a realistic sense.
 Instead, I think that Jack's cuddling Danny, his hand on his neck, in the film's symbolic logic, and by virtue of the peculiar influence of the Overlook, manifests as the claw marks on Danny's neck.
 There is no point looking for when and how "who" might have choked Danny.
 No point in trying to rationalize whether or not it is Wendy, Jack, the missing woman, Danny himself, or whatever.

 As Wendy enters this area, exiting the boiler room, she hears two other sounds.
 If one listens, the first sound, on the DVD, sounds more like a dog barking rather than a man screaming though we don't notice this as we expect to hear Jack.
 On the Blu-Ray the sound is clearer and sounds more like Jack crying out, though it retains some of the bark.